 - Campaign for Tobacco Free Kids, “Deadly Alliance - How Big Tobacco and Convenience Stores Partner to Market Tobacco Products and Fight Life-Saving Policies;” 2012.

-- California Department of Public Health, California Tobacco Control Program, Health Stores for a Healthy Community Survey, 2013. http://www.healthystoreshealthycommunity.com/
+- California Department of Public Health, California Tobacco Control Program, Healthy Stores for a Healthy Community Survey, 2013. http://www.healthystoreshealthycommunity.com/

-- Campaign for Tobacco Free Kids, “Big Surprise: Tobacco Company Prevention Campaigns Don’t Work; 2012.
+- Campaign for Tobacco Free Kids, “Big Surprise: Tobacco Company Prevention Campaigns Don’t Work; Maybe It’s Because They Are Not Supposed to,” Campaign for Tobacco-Free Kids, August 21, 2015.